Whether you’re walking the route for spiritual, personal, or adventurous reasons, you need to have a plan in place to finish your pilgrimage.

 The route along the Camino de Santiago is long and winding and starts in many different areas.
 Some people begin their journey in Italy, while others start as far away as Poland, but the most popular path is the Camino Frances, which begins in St. Jean Pied-de-Port and ends at the Santiago de Compostela.
 Whichever route you choose, you’ll need credentials to be considered “official” and receive some of the perks of the path.

 Credentials, otherwise known as the Pilgrim’s Passport, are documents that authenticate a hiker’s progress across the trail.
 You’ll obtain stamps to cover your credentials as you go, which are required in many albergues where you’ll sleep (along with a donation).
 At the end of the trip, you’ll want to present them at the Oficina de Acogida de Peregrinos to receive a Compostela, the document that certifies you completed the last leg of the journey.
 It’s your bragging rights in paper form, essentially.

 Pilgrim credentials are easy to obtain.
 You can request them through American Pilgrims free of charge, though a donation is highly encouraged to aid in improving conditions of the route.
 A donation of $35 is recommended, but whatever you can spare helps.
-You can also request credentials through the Confraternity of Saint James in the UK, though this method will likely take longer.
 Allow at least two weeks for your credentials to arrive.

 Travel to your chosen starting point

 If you’re an American, you obviously have to find a way to make it across the ocean before you can hike the trail.
 Once you’ve chosen the country you’d like to begin your pilgrimage in, it’s time to book a flight.
 The most traditional route begins at the foot of the Pyrenees in France.